[

 TL;DR

 • AI model management is now an infrastructure problem.
-Enterprises are consolidating access to large language models behind confidential AI gateways to centralize governance, routing, and policy enforcement.
+Enterprises are consolidating access to large language models behind confidential AI gateways to centralize governance.

 • Hardware-backed isolation strengthens execution trust.
 Supported models can run in TEE-backed environments using Intel TDX and NVIDIA GPU attestation, with cryptographic attestation artifacts exposed for validation.